pivotal/docs-tap/install-general.md

 ##<a id='cli-and-plugin'></a> Install the Tanzu CLI

 Before you can install Tanzu Application Platform, you need to download and install the Tanzu CLI and the Tanzu CLI plugins.
+If you have tanzu cli present in the system, jump to Update the Tanzu CLI section.

 Follow the procedure for your operating system: